funkybob/formulation/README.md

 It works just like include, but will use a block from the current widget template.

+## Extras

+There is also the `{% reuse %}` template tag, which allows you to reuse any template block within the current template [as opposed to the form widget tempalte] like a macro.
+Again, it follows the same syntax as the {% include %} tag:

+    {% load reuse %}
+    {% reuse "otherblock" foo=1 %}

 ## Other uses

 Formulation is not limited to forms and fields.
 There's no reason you can't also use it to abstract commonly used fragments of template code.